JRCSTU/wltp/README.rst

 Glossary
 ========

 .. glossary::

     WLTP
-        The `Worldwide harmonised Light duty vehicles Test Procedure <https://www2.unece.org/wiki/pages/viewpage.action?pageId=2523179>`_, a :term:`GRPE` informal working group
+        The `Worldwide harmonised Light duty vehicles Test Procedure <https://www2.unece.org/wiki/pages/viewpage.action?pageId=2523179>`_, a `GRPE` informal working group

     UNECE
-        The United Nations Economic Commission for Europe, which has assumed the steering role on the :term:`WLTP`.
+        The United Nations Economic Commission for Europe, which has assumed the steering role on the `WLTP`.

     GRPE
-        :term:`UNECE` Working party on Pollution and Energy - Transport Programme
+        `UNECE` Working party on Pollution and Energy - Transport Programme

+    GTR
+    GTRs
+        Any of the *Global Technical Regulation* documents of the `WLTP` .

     GS Task-Force
-        The Gear-shift Task-force of the :term:`GRPE`.
-It is the team of automotive experts drafting the gear-shifting strategy for vehicles running the :term:`WLTP` cycles.
+        The Gear-shift Task-force of the `GRPE`.
+It is the team of automotive experts drafting the gear-shifting strategy for vehicles running the `WLTP` cycles.

     WLTC
         The family of pre-defined *driving-cycles* corresponding to vehicles with different